wp-plugins/gallery-bank/readme.txt

 **[Like & Support Us on Facebook](https://www.facebook.com/TechBanker/)**

-### Key Features
+= Key Features in Gallery Bank Lite Edition =

-> * Multi-Lingual.
+* Multi-Lingual.
 Available now in 36 Languages.
-> * Responsive Gallery
+* Responsive Gallery
-> * Shortcode Wizard in your Page/Post.
+* Shortcode Wizard in your Page/Post.
-> * Unlimited Albums Creation(Premium Versions).
+* Unlimited Albums Creation(Premium Versions).
 With Free Standard Version, you can only create upto 3 albums.
-> * Unlimited Images in each Album.
+* Unlimited Images in each Album.
-> * Edit Albums and add/edite/delete images.
+* Edit Albums and add/edite/delete images.
-> * Bulk Upload of Images
+* Bulk Upload of Images
-> * Url Redirect to redirect on click of an image.
+* Url Redirect to redirect on click of an image.
-> * Upload Videos from Youtube,Vimeo, etc.
+* Upload Videos from Youtube,Vimeo, etc.
-> * Set Cover Image
+* Set Cover Image
-> * Compact Albums
+* Compact Albums
-> * Extended Albums
+* Extended Albums
-> * Basic Thumbnail Gallery
+* Basic Thumbnail Gallery
-> * Grid Album Format
+* Grid Album Format
-> * Masonry Gallery Format
+* Masonry Gallery Format
-> * List Album Format
+* List Album Format

-> #### **Upgrade to Gallery Bank Premium Versions**
+= Key Features in Gallery Bank Premium Editions =

-> Take your media to the next level with [Gallery Bank Premium Versions](http://tech-banker.com/products/wp-gallery-bank/), which gives you 200+ features such as:
+ Take your media to the next level with [Gallery Bank Premium Editions](http://tech-banker.com/products/wp-gallery-bank/), which gives you 200+ features such as:

-> * Unlimited Albums Creation
+* Unlimited Albums Creation
-> * Filmstrip Gallery Format
+* Filmstrip Gallery Format
-> * Slideshow Gallery
+* Slideshow Gallery
-> * Special Effects on Images & Albums
+* Special Effects on Images & Albums
-> * Animation Effects on Images & Albums
+* Animation Effects on Images & Albums
-> * Bulk Deletion of Images
+* Bulk Deletion of Images
-> * Fully CSS3 compliant with text shadowing, box shadowing, gradients, etc
+* Fully CSS3 compliant with text shadowing, box shadowing, gradients, etc
-> * Sorting of Images
+* Sorting of Images
-> * Sorting of Albums
+* Sorting of Albums
-> * Social Sharing
+* Social Sharing
-> * Commenting on Images
+* Commenting on Images
-> * Widgets
+* Widgets
-> * Tags for each Image to make Filerable Gallery Album
+* Tags for each Image to make Filerable Gallery Album
-> * Bulk Deletion of Albums
+* Bulk Deletion of Albums
-> * Purging Albums and Images
+* Purging Albums and Images
-> * Restore Factory Settings
+* Restore Factory Settings
-> * Global Settings
+* Global Settings
-> * Thumbnail Settings
+* Thumbnail Settings
-> * Album Settings
+* Album Settings
-> * Lightbox Settings
+* Lightbox Settings
-> * Different Lightboxes like FooBox, ColorBox, FancyBox2, Lightbox2, Custom GB Lightbox, Pretty Photo
+* Different Lightboxes like FooBox, ColorBox, FancyBox2, Lightbox2, Custom GB Lightbox, Pretty Photo
-> * Pagination
+* Pagination
-> * Filter Settings
+* Filter Settings
-> * Roles & Capabilities
+* Roles & Capabilities
-> * Front End Layout Settings
+* Front End Layout Settings
-> * See your media on different theme and more.
+* See your media on different theme and more.
-> * Powerfull control panel and Shortcode Manager make getting started super easy
+* Powerfull control panel and Shortcode Manager make getting started super easy
-> * 24/7 Technical Support
+* 24/7 Technical Support

-Visit [here](http://tech-banker.com/products/wp-gallery-bank/) to upgrade to Pro Version now.
+Visit [here](http://tech-banker.com/products/wp-gallery-bank/) to upgrade to Pro Editions now.

-* Add New Albums
+= Add New Albums using Gallery Bank =

 You can add upto 3 albums with unlimited images in your Gallery Bank.
-After that you need to upgrade to one of the premium versions for unlimited access with different features available according to different packages of Gallery Bank.
+After that you need to upgrade to one of the Premium Editions for unlimited access with different features available according to different packages of Gallery Bank.

-*  Editing Albums
+= Editing Albums using Gallery Bank =

 In albums, editing can be done easily.
 You can edit or add more images/ pictures in your albums.
 You can change title/description of an album as well as title/description of each image uploaded in a particular album.

-* Sorting of Images in an Album =
+= Sorting of Images in an Album using Gallery Bank =

 Sorting of Images can be done in your albums.
 With this feature, you can change the order of pictures according to your requirement/choice.

-* Sorting of Albums
+= Sorting of Albums using Gallery Bank =

 Sorting of Albums can be done in your albums.
 With this feature, you can re-arrange your order of albums to display on your website.

-*  Album Preview
+= Album Preview using Gallery Bank =

 In album preview you can view the pictures/images on your back-end before implementing the shortcodes on your Pages/Posts.

-* Cover Image
+= Cover Image using Gallery Bank =

 You can easily set the cover image in your album.
 This cover image would be used to display on your Pages/Post when using the Album shortcodes.

-* Short Codes
+= Short Codes using Gallery Bank =

 There is a Shortcode Editor availble in your Page/Post where you want to implement the Gallery Bank Shortcode.
 You just need to go to your Page/Post where you want to implement it and then above your Text Editor/ WP Editor, there would be a button called Gallery Bank.
 Once you click on it, you can generate your shortcode easily and quickly.

-* Global Settings
+= Global Settings using Gallery Bank =

 With Global Settings, you can define different settings for Thumbnails, Albums, Lightboxes, Filters, Pagination and Slideshows.

-**Gallery Bank is now available in the following Languages**
+= Gallery Bank is now available in the following Languages =

 * Albanian (sq_AL)
 * Arabic (ar)